What is Bridge Loan?

-Bridge loans, or “swing loans,” function as short-term, temporary financing provided with the intention to last around six months and up to one year.
+A bridge loan, or “swing loan,” functions as a short-term, temporary financing provided by the lender with the intention to retrieve the funds within six months to a year.

-Short-term bridge financing loans are most common in the following areas:
+Short-term bridge financing loans are most common in the following two sectors:

-- Real Estate Transactions: Finance the purchase of a new home prior to selling the current residence.
+- Real Estate Transactions: Bridge loans are a method to finance the purchase of a new home, or similar property, prior to selling the current residence.

 In either scenario, the bridge loan is designed to provide near-term funding during a transitionary period.

-The bridge loan closes the gap between the date of the new purchase (i.e. transaction close) and the date when permanent financing has been found.
+The bridge loan closes the gap between the date of the new purchase (i.e. transaction close) and the date when permanent financing has been obtained.

 Under the context of real estate, bridge loans are utilized when the buyer has insufficient funds to purchase the new property without first selling the property still in their possession – i.e. that is currently on the market.